 Step 1: Create Goals and Objectives

-The only reason you’re doing marketing is to achieve something, right?
-A successful marketing strategy outlines your expected goals according to each of your objectives.
+Firstly, the only reason you’re doing marketing is to achieve something, right?
+A successful marketing strategy outlines your expected goals according to each of your marketing objectives.
 For example, maybe one of the highest company goals is around improving brand perception because your company was just bought by another company.

 Your staff and customers are wondering what this means for your brand.
 What will change?
 What will stay the same?
 You decide to combat these fears with a storytelling campaign targeted to your oldest customers.
 The goals would be to generate 25 positive media articles about the acquisition, to support your objective.
 Then you’d measure perception based on the messaging in those articles.